WE-Kaito/digimon-tcg-simulator/Bot-Guide.md

 - **trash reveal X**: Trash card from the revealed cards at position X, starting from left.

+- **play trash X**: Play card from the trash at position X, starting from left.

 - **stun X**: Make the digimon/tamer at position X unable to attack or block for the next turn.

 - **cant attack X**: Make the digimon/tamer at position X unable to attack for the next turn.